 Parkes, Wagga Wagga, The Snowy Mountains, Moree, Williamtown and Narrabri Special Activation Precincts

-The NSW Government has identified several regional NSW locations to become thriving business hubs, or Special Activation Precincts (SAPs), and PWA are collaborating with Department of Regional NSW teams and agencies to bring these to life.
+The NSW Government has identified several regional NSW locations to become thriving business hubs, or Special Activation Precincts (SAPs), and NSW Public Works are collaborating with Department of Regional NSW teams and agencies to bring these to life.

-PWA continued its service offering to the Regional Growth NSW Development Corporation by procuring and managing the provision of investigation early works, facilitation of infrastructure construction tender evaluation, and management of the contractor’s requests for information.
-PWA’s infrastructure property expertise was also utilised for critical land acquisition activities.
+NSW Public Works continued its service offering to the Regional Growth NSW Development Corporation by procuring and managing the provision of investigation early works, facilitation of infrastructure construction tender evaluation, and management of the contractor’s requests for information.
+NSW Public Works' infrastructure property expertise was also utilised for critical land acquisition activities.

 Light touch advisory input with a heavy impact